Qingcsai/Qingcsai.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Automation, South China University of Techonology, 2020
-* M.S. in Chinese Academy of Sciences, 2023
+* M.S. in siat-mmlab, Chinese Academy of Sciences, 2023
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======